Hatred puts every child at risk…

 that young people need to hear.

-As hateful rhetoric surges all around us, it’s critical that youth feel empowered to stand up to bullying and intolerance, whether it’s happening to them or to others, at school or in life.
-Working with noted DC and Marvel Comics author, Jeremy Holt, best known for their trailblazing graphic novel Made In Korea, and with illustrator, Chong Hou, we have developed a story that explores how Love trumps Hate, and posits that our differences, if embraced, are a source of strength.
+As hateful rhetoric surges all around us, it’s critical that youth feel empowered to stand up to bullying and intolerance, whether it’s happening to them or to others.
+Working with noted DC and Marvel Comics author, Jeremy Holt, best known for their trailblazing graphic novel Made In Korea, and with illustrator, Chong Hou, we have developed a story that explores how Love trumps Hate, and posits that our differences can become a source of strength.

 The strategy of working with a graphic novel is rooted in the format’s appeal, as well as the power of storytelling to shape young minds - in a 2023 study by the National Literacy Trust, 40.3% of children and young people aged 8 to 18 reported that they read comics or graphic novels on paper, screen, or both at least once a month!
 As a result, schools and libraries are actively promoting them as an effective way to engage youth attention.